 Having the right blogging tools for the job can save you a huge amount of time (and effort)—and using the right techniques to grow your blog in conjunction with the right tools, can really multiply your efforts and help hit your goals faster.

 Another piece of my best blogging advice?
 Don’t just rely on just one technique to drive traffic to your blog either.
 Look for ways to diversify your traffic sources, revenue channels and content ideas, so that you’re not solely dependent on just one set of channels to keep your blog running.

 Now, let’s talk about some of the top tools and techniques in use by the world’s top bloggers today.

-35. “Re-marketing is one of the most effective and underrated ad techniques for bloggers to employ today.” – Brian Jackson, woorkup and Kinsta
+35. “Re-marketing is one of the most effective and underrated ad techniques for bloggers to employ today.” – Brian Jackson, woorkup

 During our chat on my podcast, I asked Brian to share a lesser-known marketing tactic that bloggers can use to better monetize their sites.
 Here’s the blogging tips and advice he had to tell us:

 “Obviously I’m a big fan of SEO.
 But SEO has its ups and downs, so I’ve had good months and I’ve had bad months.
 There’s no way to get around that when you’re just doing SEO.
 I always recommend people figure out other ways to generate traffic too, so you can supplement any dips you have with your SEO.”

 “I’d say that SEO is still number one, by far.
 But another good thing I still don’t see people taking advantage of enough (and I don’t know why) is re-marketing.
 Re-marketing is something that works so well for us at Kinsta.
 It’s one of the most effective ad techniques.”